This article has been updated from a previous version.

-Many Canadians take it in stride.
-But it’s not business as usual.
-A study published in the medical journal the Lancet found that cold weather kills 17 times as many people as hot weather.
+Many Canadians take winter weather in stride.
+But it’s not always business as usual.
+A study published in the medical journal, the Lancet Planetary Health, found that over the last two decades, there have been more cold-related mortalities than heat-related mortalities.

 Factor in treacherous conditions like snow, black ice, and reduced visibility, and it’s clear that winter driving is a different matter altogether.

 Here’s a plan for preparing yourself and your vehicle for winter driving:

 If you’ve spun off the road, blown a tire, or your battery has died, be ready for a long wait to be extricated.
-There are some materials you should keep at hand in the vehicle for comfort and survival’s sake.
+There are some materials you should keep on hand in the vehicle for comfort and survival’s sake.
 These include:

 - Extra layers of clothing and blankets.
-It’s not comfortable driving while mummified in a parka and snow pants, but you might want to pull them on if something goes awry — ditto snow boots.
+It’s not comfortable driving in a parka and snow pants, but you might want to pull them on if something goes awry — and the same goes for snow boots.
 Keeping warm is your priority, and you can’t just keep the engine running even if it still works — lethal carbon dioxide can build up, and an engine can overheat if the vehicle isn’t moving.

 - A flashlight and batteries.
-The days are shorter and nights seemingly darker in the winter; keep a high-quality flashlight and extra batteries with you.
+The days are shorter in the winter and it gets dark rather early; keep a high-quality flashlight and extra batteries with you.

 - Food and water.
-Hopefully, you’re not going to be stuck too long, but hunger and thirst can make you miserable.
+Hopefully, you’re not going to be stuck on the side of the road too long, but if that happens, hunger and thirst can make you miserable.
 Keep some non-perishable snacks, like protein bars or prepackaged turnovers, to fend off the pangs.
 Calories also give your body something to burn to keep warm.

 - Heat packets.
 Small packets that heat up automatically without requiring a power source can help keep hands and feet warm, especially if you can’t start the car for heat.

 - A candle in a deep can will provide some warmth.
 Don’t forget the waterproof matches.